syh7/DnDwiki/src/main/resources/raw/darninia/session 8 - wanted.md

 - guild hall is empty
 - Armani is still asleep
 - wait for him to wake up
-- look around market in the mean time
+- look around market in the meantime
     - dragon meat
     - alchemists
     - weapon shop